 Acacia’s work is housed in collections including the Anchorage Museum and the Smithsonian Museum of American History.
 In addition to contributing to National Geographic, her work has been published in numerous publications including The New York Times, TIME, The Guardian, and NPR.
+She has also made over 50 expeditions to the Polar Regions for work as an expedition guide.

 Acacia is based between Alaska and Scandinavia and is currently pursuing an MFA in Creative Writing at the University of Virginia.